Translate This Page

 Identify procedures for having a conversation that

-you might teach a strategy like S.L.A.N.T.
-(Sit up
+example, you might teach a strategy like S.L.A.N.T.

-really stupid," challenge with "How else can you say
+was really stupid," challenge with "How else can you

-Ask the student to repeat what you said and then move
+that."
+Ask the student to repeat what you said and

-on to:"What happened to make you feel that way?"
+then move on to:"What happened to make you feel

 "How would you have handled things differently?"